Get Help Today. (800) 516-4357

 Some people feel ecstasy’s changes quickly, while others need more time.
 Your onset of symptoms can vary depending on the following factors:

-• Drug-taking method: Snorting or injecting ecstasy typically makes active ingredients take hold quicker than letting pills dissolve in your digestive tract.
+• Drug-taking method: The majority of ecstasy users swallow the drug.
+However, snorting or injecting ecstasy typically makes active ingredients take hold quicker than letting pills dissolve in your digestive tract.

-• Organ health: Ecstasy is processed by organs like your kidneys and your liver.
-If they’re damaged, the drug could persist in your body for longer and take hold quicker.
+• Organ health: Ecstasy is processed by organs like your liver.
+If they’re damaged, the drug could persist in your body for longer and its effects may be felt more quickly.
+Regular ecstasy users could encounter this problem, as the drug has been linked to liver failure and other organ health issues.

-• The drug’s purity: If your drug dose is contaminated with a stronger substance (like fentanyl), it could make the substance come on quicker or last longer.
+• The drug’s purity: If your drug dose is contaminated with a stronger substance (like fentanyl), it could make the effects come on quicker or last longer.
 Laced ecstasy can be very unpredictable since users don’t know which substances are present.
+Unfortunately, contamination is common.
+In 2022, for example, the Los Angeles County Health Department identified three overdose deaths tied to ecstasy pills laced with fentanyl.

 Breaking Down the Effects of Ecstasy

 MDMA forces the release of serotonin, and in time, this critical neurotransmitter is depleted.
-Poor mental health is a consequence of this depletion, and it’s common in long-term ecstasy abusers.
+Poor mental health is a consequence of this depletion, and it’s common in long-term ecstasy users.

 Common problems seen in long-term ecstasy abusers include the following: